mokshakrishnaswamy/CodeClauseInternship_ToDoList/README.md

 # CodeClauseInternship_ToDoList
-Created a " To - Do List" website using HTML CSS and JavaScript.
+Created a "To-Do List" website using HTML, CSS, and JavaScript.